Hindenburg disaster: Puncture hypothesis

 Eckener concluded that the puncture hypothesis, due to pilot error, was the most likely explanation for the disaster.
 He held Captains Pruss and Lehmann, and Charles Rosendahl responsible for what he viewed as a rushed landing procedure with the airship badly out of trim under poor weather conditions.
 Pruss had made the sharp turn under Lehmann's pressure; while Rosendahl called the airship in for landing, believing the conditions were suitable.
 Eckener noted that a smaller storm front followed the thunderstorm front, creating conditions suitable for static sparks.

 During the US inquiry, Eckener testified that he believed that the fire was caused by the ignition of hydrogen by a static spark:

 The ship proceeded in a sharp turn to approach for its landing.
 That generates extremely high tension in the after part of the ship, and especially in the center sections close to the stabilizing fins which are braced by shear wires.
 I can imagine that one of these shear wires parted and caused a rent in a gas cell.
-If we will assume this further, then what happened subsequently can be fitted in to what observers have testified to here: Gas escaped from the torn cell upwards and filled up the space between the outer cover and the cells in the rear part of the ship, and then this quantity of gas which we have assumed in the hypothesis was ignited by a static spark.
+If we will assume this further, then what happened subsequently can be fitted in to what observers have testified to here: Gas escaped from the torn cell upward and filled up the space between the outer cover and the cells in the rear part of the ship, and then this quantity of gas which we have assumed in the hypothesis was ignited by a static spark.

 Under these conditions, naturally, the gas accumulated between the gas cells and the outer cover must have been a very rich gas.
 That means it was not an explosive mixture of hydrogen, but more of a pure hydrogen.
 The loss of gas must have been appreciable.

 I would like to insert here, because the necessary trimming moments to keep the ship on an even keel were appreciable, and everything apparently happened in the last five or six minutes, that is, during the sharp turn preceding the landing maneuver, that therefore there must have been a rich gas mixture up there, or possibly pure gas, and such gas does not burn in the form of an explosion.
 It burns off slowly, particularly because it was in an enclosed space between outer cover and gas cells, and only in the moment when gas cells are burned by the burning off of this gas, then the gas escapes in greater volume, and then the explosions can occur, which have been reported to us at a later stage of the accident by so many witnesses.

 The rest it is not necessary for me to explain, and in conclusion, I would like to state this appears to me to be a possible explanation, based on weighing all of the testimony that I have heard so far.